pgatti86/smart-epd/README.md

 ### Open weather API key

-You need an open api key for weather updates.
+You need an open api key for weather updates, register your account at https://openweathermap.org.
-Register your account at https://openweathermap.org and set your api key in menuconfig.

 ### Timezone